syed-bilal-bukhari/Readify/docs/introduction.md

 ## 🎯 Goal & Purpose

-The goal of PDF Knowledge Explorer is to create a **personal research companion** that seamlessly connects:
+The goal of Readify is to create a **personal research companion** that seamlessly connects:

 - What you read
 - What you highlight